biscon/kotlinworkshop/kotlin.md

 ## General coding

 ### Type inference
-Kotlin as most modern languages and even C++ (since C++11) implements type inference, which basically mean that your don't have to write out the type in case it can be inferred.
+Kotlin as most modern languages (even C++11) implements type inference, which basically means that your don't have to write out the type, in case it can be inferred.

+The declaration and assignment:
 ```kotlin
 val i : Integer = 10
 ```